-The more you’re anxious, the easier it will be for you to fall asleep.
-To finally get the sleep you need and deserve, the next best thing you can do is carry out a few lifestyle changes that can help you manage your anxiety.
+To finally get the sleep you need and deserve, the best thing you can do is carry out a few lifestyle changes that can help you manage your anxiety.
 The easiest solution to this would be to make a few changes in your diet.

-One of the best steps to take is to maintain a healthy and balanced diet.
-The good news is there are plenty of foods that can help reduce your anxiety.
-If you want to put an end to your mental struggle, finally, continue reading!
+Try adopting and maintaining a healthy and balanced diet.
+Good thing is that there are plenty of foods that can help you in reducing your anxiety.
+If you want to put an end to your mental struggle, keep reading this article.

 8 Foods That Can Ease Your Anxiety